Hensoldt: Optronics

 Hensoldt manufactures optical and optronic devices for military and civil security applications.
 The main components of these devices are daylight cameras, thermal imagers, image intensifiers and laser rangefinders.
 The systems are used on various platforms for air, ground, sea and space missions as well as for the protection of infrastructures and borderlands.
 The optronic systems are used on board the Puma infantry fighting vehicle, Leopard main battle tank, 212 and 209 type submarines, Gripen and Rafale combat aircraft, AHRLAC reconnaissance aircraft, Baykar TB2 UAV, the Camcopter, Diamond DA42, and the EDRS-A satellite.
-In addition to this, Hensoldt also manufactures sights, targeting optics and optical systems deployed in the Leopard 2 main battle tank, PzH 2000 self-propelled howitzer, NH90 and Tiger transport and combat helicopters, as well as in the “Future Soldier” programme for modernizing the infantry of the “Bundeswehr”, the German Armed Forces.
+In addition to this, Hensoldt also manufactures sights, targeting optics and optical systems deployed in the Leopard 2 main battle tank, PzH 2000 self-propelled howitzer, NH90 and Tiger transport and combat helicopters, as well as in the “Future Soldier” programme for modernising the infantry of the Bundeswehr, the German Armed Forces.

 Avionics

 The main system manufactured is the Sferion Pilot Assistance system, which allows for safe flight operations in a degraded visual environment.
 Products also include situational awareness systems, military mission computers and flight data recorders for helicopters and fighter aircraft.
 The company has set up the air traffic control network of the German Air Force, covering an airspace of 1,700 x 1,500 kilometres, by equipping airports used by the air force with ASR-S surveillance radar.
 Further air traffic control radars by Hensoldt are under contract for Great Britain, Australia and Canada.
-In August 2017, Hensoldt acquired the German based company EuroAvionics GmbH, a supplier of civil avionics systems for helicopters and UAVs.
+In August 2017, Hensoldt acquired the German-based company EuroAvionics GmbH, a supplier of civil avionics systems for helicopters and UAVs.